2222-01-05

 9. Signing up on the Website

-Whether you have a subscriber list or your website requires account creation, you can definitely use the visitors’ interest in to gather feedback.
+Whether you have a subscriber list or your website requires account creation, you can definitely use visitors’ interest in your services to gather feedback.
 When somebody is keen on signing up for your services, they will be way more likely to respond to your feedback request as they have an active interest in receiving a good experience.

-Any time visitors engage with your content or take their time to interact with the website, not only do they have more to talk about, but they will take their previous interest in consideration into writing.
+Any time visitors engage with your content or take their time to interact with the website, not only do they have more to talk about, but they will take their previous interest into consideration into writing.

 PROS ?
 CONS ?